benbarth/hacktoberfest-swag/README.md

 ## What is hacktoberfest?
 "Hacktoberfest is a month-long celebration of open source software." - DigitalOcean

-Many companies join the hacktoberfest celebration by rewarding open source contributors with swag!

 Hacktoberfest is open to everyone.
 For the [official hacktoberfest swag](https://hacktoberfest.digitalocean.com/), _five pull requests must be made to GitHub-hosted repositories_ in the month of October - you can even contribute to this repository!
 You can sign up at https://hacktoberfest.digitalocean.com/.

-# Where else can I find swag?
+Hacktoberfest is about more than just receiving swag.
+It's about **Everyone is welcome!**, **Quantity is fun, Quality is key**, & **Short term action, long term impact**.
+For more information regarding hacktoberfest vales visit <https://hacktoberfest.digitalocean.com/details>.

+In all of the hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with even more swag!
+That's why we're here!

 | Who / Sponsors | What | How | Additional Details |
 | :---: | :---: | :---: | --- |